chamambom/python_to_text/README.md

 - container to container communications on same host.
 - container to container on different hosts
 - app to app communications on the same container.

+##### Running the application
+- run  docker compose up -d  - inside the project folder.

+##### Deleting the environment

+- run  docker-compose down -- rmi all

-Basic Docker Workflow
+##### Basic Docker Workflow

-###### First step is to configure your docker file
+First step is to configure your docker files
-      - See the Dockerfile contents under your root directory
+      - See the Dockerfile contents under your root directory - you can test these dockerfiles separately for example the frontend dockerfile.

-###### Second step, create an image of your aplication
+Second step, create an image of your application
       -  docker build -t bandshaper/flask-app:1.0.0 .

-###### Third step, create a container from your image & run it
+Third step, create a container from your image & run it
       -  docker build -t bandshaper/flask-app:1.0.0 .

-###### Final step - Running application.
+Final step - Running application.
       - Your application is now running in a container and you can make any necessary tests.

-###### Challenges I faced and had to overcome when I tried to dockerise this app
+##### Challenges I faced and had to overcome when I tried to dockerise this app

-Challenge 1 - Collation errors that made my container fail to initilise my database inside the mounted docker entrypoint - ./db:/docker-entrypoint-initdb.d/:ro
+Challenge 1 - Collation errors that made my container fail to initialise my database inside the mounted docker entrypoint - ./db:/docker-entrypoint-initdb.d/:ro

 ![alt text](./app/static/img/dbcollation.png)

 - Solution - Since I was using mysql-5.7 on my windows machine to develop this app, for some reason i decided to dockerise my db container using Mariadb-latest (bad move).

-I discovered that - MariaDB latest doesnt support the utf8mb4_0900_ai_ci Collation as shown in the image.
+I discovered that - MariaDB latest doesn't support the utf8mb4_0900_ai_ci Collation as shown in the image.
 I then replaced the collation with the one supported by MariaDB as shown in the above image.

 Challenge 2 - one of my SQL queries was referencing a table name using caps.